View Components in ASP.NET Core MVC

 ProductRepository File:

-Create a Class file with the name ProductRepository.cs within the Models folder and then copy and paste the following code into it.
-The code for getting top products from the database is written in ProductRepository.cs file.
-You will get the data from the database in real-time, but here, we have hard-coded the data.
+Create a Class file named ProductRepository.cs within the Models folder, and then copy and paste the following code.
+The code for getting the top-selling products from the database is written in the ProductRepository.cs file.
+You will get the data from the database in real time, but here, we have hard-coded it.

 namespace ViewComponentInMVC.Models